 Ever wished you could just make a single ice cube?
 I know I did on Que Tal.
 Our freezer just wasn’t large enough for me to give room to a whole ice cube tray — even the vertical ones that came with it.
 I needed the tiny bit of freezer space to store meat and seafood safely!

-And so I bought a set of 4 molds (Amazon, of course, no local shop carried them).
+I bought a set of 4 molds (Amazon, of course, no local shop carried them).
 The ones I bought are no longer sold but these are almost identical:

-They are a little pricier than a few of the other brands (although not nearly as expensive as the $60+ vertical ice cube trays!) . . . and a little smaller too.
-Actually, it was the fact that they are smaller that made me choose them — holding just under a half cup, they make a large single ice cube.
-Any larger and it wouldn’t fit well into my glasses (the wine glass in the photo at top isn’t what I normally use the ice in . . . but it’s about the only clear glass I have for a photo!).
+They are a little pricier than a few of the other brands (although not nearly as expensive as the $60+ vertical ice cube trays!).
+And they are a little smaller too.
+Actually, it was the fact that they are smaller that made me choose them.
+Holding just under a half cup, they make a large single ice cube.
+Any larger and it wouldn’t fit well into my glasses.
+(The wine glass in the photo at top isn’t what I normally use the ice in . . . but it’s about the only clear glass I have for a photo!).
 And smaller is certainly better for fitting into a boat freezer.
-Other things I like about these:

 Each mold is about the size of a spice jar, although not exactly the same shape.

-- The molds are separate and don’t have to be put in a stand or base — many sets have several molds that fit into a large base and are horribly space inefficient.
+- The molds are separate and don’t have to be put in a stand or base.
+Many sets have several molds that fit into a large base and are horribly space inefficient.

 - The caps fit tightly — I’ve never had one leak but admittedly I don’t lay them on their side (the company says you can with no leakage).